Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

 \section{Ramanujan-type and Hecke congruences}

 Ramanujan-type congruences with gap~\eqref{eq:thm:structure-of-ramanujan-type-congruences:congruence-both-square-classes} in Theorem~\ref{thm:structure-of-ramanujan-type-congruences} are one of the key discoveries in this paper.
-They provide a link between Ramanujan-type congruences and Hecke congruences.
+They provide a link between Ramanujan-type congruences and congruences for Hecke eigenvalues.
 In this section, we will decipher this relation.

 For completeness, we refer to Example~\ref{ex:hecke-operators:oldforms-twists} for the construction of Ramanujan-type congruences at the level.